 I struggled to find out how I would make it through lockdown without my family.
 As an international student, one of the most challenging aspects was being able to figure out what support systems were in place for students like me.
 Granted, this was the first time that school systems were challenged with figuring out a solution for ongoing education while in-person learning was not permitted.
 There was no one to blame in this situation, and we all did our best to navigate our way through the pandemic.

 An article published in the Asian Journal of Psychiatry in 2020 accurately summarized the challenges of international students in that they “have unmet psychological needs of relatedness for being physically away from [their] significant others and lacking social support in the local community, not to mention the psychosocial problems associated with the society’s responses to COVID-19.”
 When the lockdown started, I felt a sense of detachment from Canada, a country I found so familiar.
-At the time, I had only been in the US for six months.
+At the time, I had only been in the United States for six months.
 I hadn’t begun to see this country as my home yet.
 Simultaneously, I was still trying to figure out who my people were within my class.
 I really, really wanted to go home and just lay in bed.
 But sadly, I couldn’t.

 Once the lockdown eased, I finally had the chance to go home over the holidays.
 However, the restrictions since then have made it very difficult to fly home regularly.
 I have only been able to visit my family three times since the pandemic began.
 A mandatory 14-day quarantine was in place for almost a year, which meant that I needed at least two weeks to be able to go to Canada.
 In medical school, two weeks off from school are a rare occurrence.
-Currently, you don’t need to have a negative Covid test 24 hours before entering the country.
+Currently, you don’t need to have a negative COVID test 24 hours before entering the country.
 However, this wasn’t the case for the first two years of the pandemic.

 The pandemic was a challenging period for me because I was so far from my support system.
 Many of my friends were either locked down with their partners or out of town during the first few months, and I felt very isolated because of this.
 I felt lonely almost every single day leading up to my second year of medical school.